The Buildings of

 Interurban Station

-Built in the late 1800s at Haggerty and Baseline (Eight Mile) roads, it was moved to the Village in 1990.
+Built in the late 1800s at Newburgh and Eight Mile roads, it was moved to the Village in 1990.
 This small building served as the waiting room for the Farmington Line’s high-speed electric transit system that ran through Northville from 1898 to the late 1920s and was part of a much larger transit system.